Dental Sealants: The basics.

 Also different than with fillings, sealants typically cost the same whether they are placed on baby teeth or permanent ones.

-Two teeth with dental sealants.
+Two molars protected with dental sealant.

 2) Is maintenance included? / Replacements.